5 tips you need to know about camping in summer

 • Have you checked for ant hills in your campsite?
 We didn’t once and found we were camping near inch ants.
 And their bite is so painful.
 Trust me on this one!!!

-• Additionally Hopper Ants (Hopper ants are native and found in Tasmania, country Victoria, New South Wales and the ACT, and parts of and can hop 20 cm in one bound!!).
+• Additionally Hopper Ants (Hopper ants are native and found in Tasmania, country Victoria, New South Wales and the ACT, and parts of South and can hop 20 cm in one bound!!).
 They can cause severe allergic reactions, so check your site closely for this painful sort of insects.

 • Don’t forget to watch the trees where you are too – heat stress can cause branches to drop without a breath of wind around.
 It’s never recommended to camp under trees, but do be extra wary of gum trees.